 For many heart patients, it seems that just the simple act of being around even our favourite people can often be exhausting.

-That’s why I caution recovering survivors to limit visitors in the early days.
-Recuperation needs rest and quiet, not sitting up in bed valiantly trying to make conversation when you’d rather be sleeping.
-This is especially important in hospital, where I have long believed that visiting hours should be extremely restricted, if not ended entirely.
+That’s why I caution recovering cardiac survivors to limit visitors in the early days.
+Recuperation needs rest and quiet, not sitting up in bed valiantly trying to make conversation when you’d rather be resting.
+This is especially important in the hospital, where I have long believed that visiting hours should be extremely restricted, if not ended entirely.
 If you feel you absolutely must go and visit a friend in hospital, don’t take your coat off.
-Stand during your visit.
+Stand during your visit, or offer to accompany them on a slow practice stroll up and down the corridors.
 Bring them flowers, magazines and a homemade lunch (so your friend doesn’t have to eat that hospital food).
 Keep your visits mercifully short so the patient can get back to resting quietly.

 As Nicholas Lockwood describes in his University of Montana research on heart patients, the recognized psychological concept known as “emotional labour” can feel utterly overwhelming for us sometimes.